How do I change my child’s name?

 What if I can’t obtain consent for changing my child’s name?

-If you cannot obtain the consent of any individual that holds parental responsibility over the child, then you can apply to the Family Court to obtain a Specific Issue Order for the name change.
+If you cannot obtain the consent of any individual who holds parental responsibility over the child, then you can apply to the Family Court to obtain a Specific Issue Order for the name change.
 It costs £215 to apply for this type of order.

 Once the order has been obtained, the deed poll process must be followed.
 Our family law solicitors can provide further advice about the court process and your individual case.